In 1948

 Since 1979, after a long duty period

-of the garden.
-With a slight increase of the entrance fees in 1985 a little bit
+rehabilitation of the garden.
+With a slight increase of the entrance fees in

-As my father become older, he was less
+As my father became older, he was less

 capable in supervising the garden.
 In the nineties deterioration started again